0115 964 7740 - law@curtisparkinson.com

 Changes To Stamp Duty – What Do They Mean?

 From 22nd November 2017, anyone buying their first home priced up to £300,000 will not pay stamp duty.
-Stamp duty relief (also known as SDLT) will also be available on the first £300,000 of the purchase price of properties up to £500,000.
-This is largely aimed at reducing costs for first-time buyers in highly-priced areas, such as London.
+Stamp duty relief (SDLT) will also be available on the first £300,000 of the purchase price of properties up to £500,000.
+This is primarily aimed at reducing costs for first-time buyers in highly-priced areas, such as London.

 What Is Stamp Duty?

 Stamp Duty Land Tax (SDLT) is payable to the Inland Revenue on purchases and leases of certain values.
-This applies to property or land in England, Wales or Northern Ireland and applies to those over a certain price.
+This applies to property or land in England, Wales or Northern Ireland and those over a specific price.

 When Is Stamp Duty Paid?

-To avoid penalty or interest charges, SDLT must be paid within 30 days of the ‘effective’ land transaction date and this is usually when the contracts have been signed.
+SDLT must be paid within 30 days of the ‘effective’ land transaction date to avoid penalty or interest charges, usually when the contracts have been signed.

 Why has the government abolished SDLT on homes under £300,000?

-With the number of renters growing to almost one fifth of all households, home ownership fell to its lowest level in more than 30 years.
+With the number of renters growing to almost one-fifth of all households, home ownership fell to its lowest level in more than 30 years.
 Indeed, back in 2015, in partnership with Shelter, KPMG produced a report that identified the need to build 250,000 new homes per year.
-Read more.

 By abolishing the lower limit for Stamp Duty tax, the Chancellor hopes to stimulate the property market.
 Mr Hammond suggested that axing the lower limit would “help 80% of first-time home buyers get onto the housing ladder”.